asjad99/Sequential-Decision-Making-/README.md

 ### Causal analysis

 The caveat to a lot of the analysis we have looked at above is that we can only see correlations and can’t get at the cause of the relationships we observe.
-Causal analysis fills that gap. the goal of the causal analysis is to see what happens to one variable when we manipulate anohter variable. looking at the cause and effect of a relationship. https://ff13.fastforwardlabs.com/
+Causal analysis fills that gap. the goal of the causal analysis is to see what happens to one variable when we manipulate anohter variable.
+Looking at the cause and effect of a relationship. https://ff13.fastforwardlabs.com/

 ----------------------------------------------------------------------------------------------------------------